Entry tips and guidance

 - Do contact us at firstname.lastname@example.org for help

 - Don’t forget to send your entry on time (closed)

 Please note the following categories have a different entry form:

-The Chemical Engineering Industry Leader Award, Young Chemical Engineer in Industry Award and Young Chemical Engineer in Research Award are shortlisted by the Judges and the winner is voted for by eligible IChemE members.
+The winners of the Young Chemical Engineer in Industry and Young Chemical Engineer in Research Awards are determined by the Judges (50% of marks) and online voting by eligible IChemE Members (50% of marks).

 Online voting is open from 00:01 (BST) on 25 October to 24:00 (GMT) on 30 October 2016.
 Voting information will be issued to eligible IChemE Members on 24 October 2016.
 The Judges reserve the right to amend the dates and selection process.